ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 ### WeatherForecast

-Here's the dataclass for a weatherforecast data entity.
+Here's the dataclass for a WeatherForecast data entity.

 Points:
 1. Entity Framework attributes used for property labelling.